HWilliams64/bc-regular-py/06_exceptions/README.md

 ## Key Concepts

-- Context manager
+- How to read to traceback
-- Reading a text file
+- Handling an exceptions with try-except
-- What is JSON
+- Cleaning up your code with a finally block
-- Working with JSON in Python
+- How to raise an exception

 ## Textbook Reading